 Few mango varieties change their color when ripening just like bananas.
 But it is not the same for all varieties.
 The color change of mangoes is from green to yellowish.

 If the mango skin at the stem end starts to shrivel, then it is ripe.
-Usually, shrivelling is a sign that fruit has gone bad.
+Usually, shriveling is a sign that fruit has gone bad.

 It is better to choose a fridge for storing ripe mangoes.
-Because if you leave the ripe mangoes in the pantry, the ripening process can spoil them and leads to overripe.
+If you leave the ripe mangoes in the pantry, the ripening process can spoil them and lead to overripe.
 If you store ripe mango in the refrigerator, then it will last for up to 5 days easily.

 As we know mango is one of the seasonal fruit that everyone loves to eat.
 So here we are giving the ways to store cut mango pieces safely.

 Making mango puree and storing is another wonderful idea that you can do with overripe mangoes.
-Peel the mango fruit skin and cut the mango into pieces and grind them to get the puree.
+Peel the mango fruit skin, cut the mango into pieces, and grind them to get the puree.
 Pout the mango puree in an airtight container and refrigerate it to store for 4 days.

 An unripe mango takes up to 7 days time to ripe.
 Once ripe, it lasts well for 5 to 7 days in the fridge and 2 to 3 days in the pantry.
 The ripening time of the mango depends on the fruit.
 Once the green and firm surface of the mango changes to yellowish and soft in some areas, then it ripens.